 Bottom Line For The Flexible Dieting Approach

 No matter what, we can’t trick our own biology.
-We cannot lower our bodies’ set point weight.
-Yes this can be very tough to hear, that some people will live in larger bodies their entire lives, but that doesn’t mean you can’t live a healthy and happy one.
-We need a total societal overhaul of the thin ideal, if you ask me.
+We cannot lower our bodies’ set point weight beyond where they want to be based on a variety of factors including our genetics, no matter what a tracker or diet promises.
+Yes, this can be very tough to hear, that some people will live in larger bodies their entire lives, but that doesn’t mean you can’t live a healthy and happy one.
+We need a total overhaul of the thin ideal if you ask me.

 I DO think it is important to think about macronutrients as you make your food choices, however.
 I live by a stance of using gentle nutrition (I have an entire blog post explaining this).
-It’s totally okay to say “Hey, these potato chips aren’t going to keep my satisfied for long, let me pick the sweet potato with some almond butter drizzled on it”.
+It’s totally okay to say “Hey, these potato chips aren’t going to keep me satisfied for long, let me pick the sweet potato with some almond butter drizzled on it”.
 BUT, here is the kicker, you shouldn’t be so wrapped up in nutrition that you’d feel guilty/stressed/anxious if only the potato chips were available.
 I teach more about this and guide you to this point in The SociEATy.